School Council & Eco Warriors

 Macmillan Coffee Morning

-- Each child will bring in one cupcake for themselves (no nuts allowed at all).
+- Children from both schools will need to bring in one cake for themselves (no nuts allowed at all).

 - Each child will bring in a donation for Macmillan.

-- School council representatives will collect the donations.
+- School council representatives will collect the donations at both schools.

 Community Badge Award

 We are really excited to announce our next project for the year.
 We are going to be working with our local and wider community to help all walks of life.
-As our theme of this term is 'Friendship', we are really keen to drive that forward in as many ways as we can.
 Therefore, we are going to be starting at home and working our way out in a variety of different activities to show our engagement in the community.
 We have different stages to achieve through this programme which are outlined below.
 Keep checking back to see how we're getting on!
-Anyone can join in and bring in their completed checklist to gain their Bronze, Silver or Gold badge!
+Anyone can join in and bring in their completed checklist to gain their award.

 POSTCARDS FOR KINDNESS